ivanduranic/readme-generator/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Questions

+Find me on GitHub: github.com/ivanduranic

+You can reach me with additional questions on: ivan.duranic@gmail.com

+<br><br>

 Respectfully,